linagora/tmail-backend/demo/apisix/README.md

-# Apisix docker image for Team-Mail
+# Apisix docker image for Twake Mail

 Runs Apisix with the TeamMail plugin for OIDC single logout